 International study is one of the most eye-opening adventures you can experience.
-It comes with numerous benefits too - such as:
+It comes with a range of benefits, such as:

 - experiencing a different culture